-> In the first of a new series of readers’ Q&A sessions, Sara Vaughan, Eon UK’s head of energy policy and regulation, tackles the burning questions you wanted answering.
+In the first of a new series of readers’ Q&A sessions, Sara Vaughan, Eon UK’s head of energy policy and regulation, took on the burning questions you wanted answering.
 Eon is Germany’s biggest power company and is heavily involved in the UK market.

-> When Germany announced its plan to phase out nuclear power stations last month, shares in the big four German power companies rose.
+When Germany announced its plan to phase out nuclear power stations last month, shares in the big four German power companies rose.
 The agreement made with the German government would see Eon, RWE, EnBW and Vattenfall pay a nuclear-fuel rods tax of €2.3bn until 2016 – but the market had been expecting worse.

-> But today Moody’s has warned that the impact of the tax might yet force a downgrade of the companies’ credit ratings.
+Today Moody’s has warned that the impact of the tax might yet force a downgrade of the companies’ credit ratings however.
+Read more

 Chris Huhne, the UK energy secretary, stands up to speak to the Liberal Democrat party conference this afternoon.
 But his audience stretches far beyond a convention centre in Liverpool.
 The energy industry will be watching, and here is what they want to hear.
 Read more